-- The development of a pre-incubation module has been finished.
+• The development of a pre-incubation module has been finished.
 This module enables a significant increase of sensitivity of the WaterSpy device.
-A sketch is given in the image at the bottom left. - The optical test setup using an ATR-cell (attenuated total reflection) has been improved, which resulted in a higher Signal-to-Noise Ratio. - The signal processing software was optimised to compensate for drift and optical resonances in the setup. - The flow cell which concentrates the prepared water sample using ultrasound and also contains the ATR optics was optimised to be robust against gas bubbles in the cell, which may occur at any time during the measurement procedure. - The ultrasound concentration was improved and tested with E. coli bacteria and Beads.
-The images in the middle show concentrated samples which are reliably held by the ultrasonic waves. - The first prototype of the WaterSpy device, which included all submodules was set up and tested at a TUW laboratory.
+A sketch is given in the image at the bottom left.

+• The optical test setup using an ATR-cell (attenuated total reflection) has been improved, which resulted in a higher Signal-to-Noise Ratio.

+- The signal processing software was optimised to compensate for drift and optical resonances in the setup. - The acoustofluidic cell paired with the ATR optics for the final concentration of the water sample was optimized to be robust against gas bubbles in the cell, which may occur at any time during the liquid handling procedure. - Concentration via the acoustic trap was improved and tested with E. coli bacteria and beads.
+The images in the middle show concentrated samples, which are reliably held by the ultrasonic radiation forces.

+• The first prototype of the WaterSpy device, which included all submodules was set up and tested at a TUW laboratory.
 This was the first time, that all modules were tested in an overall system and automated measurements have been performed.
-Also the control software and signal processing was tested. - The current approach, which is needed for concentrating only the target bacteria was successfully tested.
-Attaching anti-bodies against the target bacteria is currently under process. - The current development is moving towards the first integrated WaterSpy device, which will be tested at a water treatment plant in Italy.
+Also the control software and signal processing was tested.

+• The current approach, which is needed for concentrating only the target bacteria was successfully tested.
+Attaching anti-bodies against the target bacteria is currently under process.

+- The preliminary version of the IR detection module has been finished.
+In order to increase setup sensitivity by increasing the signal-to-noise ratio, the infrared balanced detection module, utilizing two well-paired MCT detectors has been designed and manufactured.
+This version has implemented two operation modes: balanced and autobalanced.
+The auto-balanced mode uses the low-frequency signal as an error signal, which is then used to compensate for thermal drift and environment temperature changes. - The current development is moving towards the first integrated WaterSpy device, which will be tested at a water treatment plant in Italy.

+www.WaterSpy.eu